odise/terraform/website/source/docs/providers/aws/r/opsworks_application.html.markdown

 * `value` - (Required) Variable value.
 * `secret` - (Optional) Set visibility of the variable value to `true` or `false`.

-An `ssl_configuration` block supports the following arguments (can only be defined once per resource):
+A `ssl_configuration` block supports the following arguments (can only be defined once per resource):

 * `private_key` - (Required) The private key; the contents of the certificate's domain.key file.
 * `certificate` - (Required) The contents of the certificate's domain.crt file.